Type species: Other disciplines

+The rule of genus typification was also included in the nomenclature of viruses; since 2021 it is not applied.

 Citing

 The International Code of Zoological Nomenclature states that the original name (binomen) of the type species should always be cited.
 It gives an example in Article 67.1.
 Astacus marinus Fabricius, 1775 was later designated as the type species of the genus Homarus, thus giving it the name Homarus marinus (Fabricius, 1775).
 However, the type species of Homarus should always be cited using its original name, i.e. Astacus marinus Fabricius, 1775, even though that is a junior synonym of Cancer gammarus Linnaeus, 1758.

 Although the International Code of Nomenclature for algae, fungi, and plants does not contain the same explicit statement, examples make it clear that the original name is used, so that the "type species" of a genus name need not have a name within that genus.
 Thus in Article 10, Ex.
 3, the type of the genus name Elodes is quoted as the type of the species name Hypericum aegypticum, not as the type of the species name Elodes aegyptica.
 (Elodes is not now considered distinct from Hypericum.)